 Don't get caught up in the Cyber Monday shopping frenzy.
 Retailers often bump up regular prices on items before the holiday sales season to make their new, low prices seem like a better deal.
 Check the manufacturer’s site to find the suggested retail price and see if the item is available on Amazon; you can use a price history tracker to see what the item has been selling for over the last few months.

 For a price history tool, we like camelcamelcamel.com.
 Simply plug the Amazon web address of an item into camelcamelcamel.com to check out the price history of that product.
-Or get the Camel browser add-on for Firefox or Chrome.
+Or get the Camel browser add-on for Firefox, Chrome or Safari.

 Now, good luck and happy holiday shopping!